Guidance to Financial Institutions, Mortgage Lenders and Servicers Regarding Borrowers Affected by Severe Winter Storms, Flooding and Landslides

 This guidance is directed to financial institutions, lenders, and mortgage servicers in California whose customers may be experiencing financial hardship as a result of recent severe winter storms, flooding, and landslides.
 The Department of Financial Protection and Innovation recognizes the serious impact to borrowers in communities affected by these natural disasters and encourages lenders and servicers to work with these customers to meet their financial needs.

-On January 4, 2023, Governor Gavin Newsom proclaimed a state of emergency in California as a result of the winter storms.
+On January 23 and February 4, 2024, Governor Gavin Newsom proclaimed a state of emergency in parts of California as a result of the winter storms.
 These storms caused flooding, closure and damage to roadways, power outages, damage to structures, and mandatory evacuations in certain counties.
-On January 9, 2023, President Joseph Biden, Jr., declared that an emergency exists in California.

 The Commissioner encourages financial institutions, lenders, and servicers to work constructively with their customers and propose solutions to meet their lending needs as the recovery continues.
 Such solutions may include offering payment accommodations, such as deferrals or extensions, and loan modifications to the rate or term.
 Prudent efforts to modify or restructure the terms of loans will not be criticized by examiners.